bansky-cl/Diffusion_NLP_Papers/README.md

 Listing some diffusion papers in NLP domain I have read, text generation is main, table will continue to be updated.

-Date: arxiv or first e-print date.
+Date = arxiv or first e-print date.
 FA = First author.
 Rec = Accepted at ... .
-Paper: Arxiv or Official link.
+Paper = Arxiv or Official link.

 If you find any inaccuracies or have additional information, you can contact the author.